quobyte/docker-volume/README.md

 Common issues or pitfalls.

-#### Plugin creates volumes but shows 'no such file or directory' error
+#### Plugin creates volumes but shows 'no such file or directory' or 'operation not permitted' error

 ##### Reason
 The Docker Quobyte plugin can successfully access the backend and create the volume but the new volume is not shown in the plugins mount point.